AG-jpg/bamba/Narrative.md

 Use Right - Left arrows to move.
 Space bar to jump.
 Enter to pause the game.
 Talk to the habitants to get rewards.

+## Level 1 NPC:

+**Polar bears** are threaten by *habitat fragmentation* due to climate change and the expansion of Oil Companies operating in the Arctic.